‘Can’t eat a gift card’: Rural food banks fight to put turkeys on the table

 It wasn’t just about turkey for Ames, or for many other providers feeding the millions of Americans pitched into hunger since March.
 The past year had seen a once-in-a-century pandemic.
 A manic stock market.
 Ten million pink slips and viral photos of cars in miles-long lines at food handouts.
 An estimated 8 million Americans had slipped below the poverty line since May, and more than 50 million Americans — or 1 in 6 people ― were expected to experience food insecurity by year’s end.

 And that tide of need is likely to surge again soon.
-Without intervention from the federal government, the clock will run out on federal unemployment insurance and a nationwide eviction moratorium, leaving 12 million without benefits and 40 million renters at risk of eviction — all of which will impact food access, particularly in rural areas where food pantries are scare.
+Without intervention from the federal government, the clock will run out on federal unemployment insurance and a nationwide eviction moratorium, leaving 12 million without benefits and 40 million renters at risk of eviction — all of which will affect food access, particularly in rural areas where food pantries are scare.

 “We are expecting the need to rise significantly,” said Michael McKee, the chief executive of the Blue Ridge Area Food Bank, a distributor that partners with more than 200 pantries across rural Virginia.
 “Our concern, beyond the sheer numbers, will be the ability of our partner agencies to handle that surge.”

 Ames had spent nearly a decade at the food bank, bending her seemingly endless energy and cheer into feeding Fauquier County’s hungry.
-The past year had meant new faces lining up at noon for the food bank’s daily distribution, new names and backstories for Ames to remember, new requests for donations and help she never had to make before.
-Ames felt those 600 turkeys weren’t just another meal, but a sign of stability for families that had little of it in the past eight months.
+The past year had meant new faces there at noon for the food bank’s daily distribution, new names and backstories for Ames to remember, new requests for donations and help she never had to make before.
+Ames believed those 600 turkeys weren’t just another meal, but a sign of stability for families that had little of it in the past eight months.

 “I made a promise,” Ames would later explain.